rarmatei/rares.uk/content/blog/static-sites/index.md

 Using Gatsby and Netlify for the first time got me thinking.
 Sure, Gatsby + Netlify give you a super fast site - but why is it so fast?

 What does "static" mean in static site generator?
 Gatsby uses React - a framework which I've seen used to build some pretty "dynamic" things.
-What's stopping me from adding a chat widget onto my static Gatsby site - would that break the world?
+For example, what if I add a chat widget that makes API calls in realtime and offers live scrolling messages onto my static Gatsby site - would that break the world?

 So here's my journey down that rabbit hole..and with it, the first light bulb moment: